-Vegan Tortilla Soup with rich, bold, tomatoey, smoky, limey, garlicky flavour and piles of crispy, crunchy baked tortilla strips.
+Vegan Tortilla Soup with rich, bold, smoky tomato, lime, garlicky flavour and piles of crispy, crunchy baked tortilla strips.
 Then come the extra toppings which really seal the deal.
-It’s quick and easy to make and totally delicious!
-Want to really simplify it?
-Just make the soup and serve without the topping.
-It's still really great!
+It's quick and easy to make and totally delicious!

 ½ - 1 teaspoonfreshly ground black pepper, add to taste